trevorcampbell/pseudocoresets-experiments/README.md

 - Clone and install the [Bayesian coresets library repository](https://www.github.com/trevorcampbell/bayesian-coresets)
 - In each `example_*` folder in this repo, run the `run.sh` script to perform the experiment
 - In each `example_*` folder in this repo, run the `plot_*.sh` script to plot the results

+Note: Adapt the `num_processes` parameters inside `run.sh` scripts according to your computational resources.
+This is used to parallelize the (DP-)PSVI experiment across the considered coreset sizes.